Gossip Girl Producer Says He Has One Major Regret About the Show

 PHOTOS: Gossip Girl Turns 10!
 Reminisce With the Show's Top Fashion Moments

-But that was then and this is now, and hopefully Safran's words will inspire more networks to expand their exclusivity.
+But that was then and this is now, and hopefully Safran's words will inspire more networks to expand their inclusivity.